-Learn how to show why atoms and molecules exist in different states of matter through a sequence of simple, yet effective demonstrations and activities.
-The involves weather, heat, plate tectonics and the solar system.
+Learn how to show why atoms and molecules exist in different states of matter through a sequence of simple yet effective demonstrations and activities.
+This involves weather, heat, plate tectonics and the solar system.

 Plastic Fantastic (Year 4)

 Recycling is a concept most students are familiar with.
-But what are we recycling and why are there so many different types of plastic types?
+But what are we recycling?
+And why are there so many different types of plastic?
 Find out how to get students to investigate plastics at the molecular level, make their own plastics and recycle plastic in amazing ways.